theel0ja/ubo-recommendations/README.md

 * Prevent WebRTC from leaking local IP addresses
 * Block CSP reports

-Keep in mind, that some browsers do not support these features, like Safari.
+Keep in mind, that some browsers do not support these features, such as Safari.

 # Lists